The History Of The Church - The Lord's Church

 Matthew 16:18-19 "I also say to you that you are Peter, and upon this rock I will build My church; and the gates of Hades will not overpower it.
 I will give you the keys of the kingdom of heaven; and whatever you bind on earth shall have been bound in heaven, and whatever you loose on earth shall have been loosed in heaven."

 Many misunderstand what Jesus means in this passage.
-They think that Peter is the rock that Jesus is referring to and that He built His church upon Peter.
+They think that Peter is the rock Jesus refers to and that He built His church upon Peter.
 This thought is not the meaning.
-The Greek word for Peter is "Petros," primarily referred to as a stone, a pebble, or piece of rock... something that is easily moved.
+The Greek word for Peter is "Petros," primarily referred to as a stone, a pebble, or a piece of rock... something that is easily moved.
 Of note is that "Petros" is in the masculine gender.
 Jesus referred to Peter as being a stone in the book of John.

 John 1:42 And he brought him to Jesus.
 Now when Jesus looked at him, He said, "You are Simon the son of Jonah.
 You shall be called Cephas" (which is translated, A Stone).